-The CREBs Program was established to increase Caltrans efforts towards grid-based energy conservation as outlined in EO B-18-12.
+The CREBs Program was established to increase Caltrans' efforts towards grid-based energy conservation as outlined in EO B-18-12.
 This was to be accomplished by installing photovoltaic energy systems on Caltrans-owned facilities at a cost of \$20 million and financed through a 1.45% interest CREBs.
 It was Caltrans' anticipation that the CREBs Program would begin generating electricity one year after the sale of the bonds and that the bond debt service be fully paid through avoided energy cost before the maturity of the bond.

 Although Caltrans has not met the original projected cost saving of the CREBs Program, after 25 years the bond debt and costs associated with the photovoltaic projects will be paid off.
-For the life of the system, it is projected that Caltrans will save approximately \$6.4 million (Exhibit 3).
-The photovoltaic projects increased the departmental efforts towards energy conservation as outlined in EO B-18-12 and support the state's renewable power statutes, "green power," electric grid demand, energy conservation, Leadership in Energy and Environmental Design (LEED), and climate change mandates.
+For the life of the system, it is projected that Caltrans will save approximately \$5.3 million (Exhibit 3).
+The photovoltaic projects increased the departmental efforts towards energy conservation and reduction of greenhouse gas emissions as outlined in EO B-18-12 and EO B-30-15 and support the State's renewable power statutes, "green power," electric grid demand, energy conservation, Leadership in Energy and Environmental Design (LEED), and climate change mandates.

-Governor Brown continues to support California's efforts to grow its robust, sustainable clean tech economy, improve reliability of the electric grid, and reduce air pollution.
-The Caltrans' CREBs Program works towards reaching the Governor's goal of stimulating investments in green technology, creating new jobs for small and disability business enterprises, and promoting energy independence.
+Governor Brown continues to support California's efforts to grow its robust, sustainable clean tech economy, improve reliability of the electric grid and reduce air pollution.
+The Caltrans CREBs Program works towards reaching the Governor's goal of stimulating investments in green technology, creating new jobs for small and disadvantaged business enterprises and promoting energy independence.
 The 2.4 MW of solar power that the Caltrans' 70 sites are expected to produce can power approximately 500 homes per year.